Suzu0071/General-Guide-for-Vorons/BoardFlash.md

 *Ignore the errors that will show up, if at the end it shows "Complete", everything is fine.*

-Press RESET and run "ls /dev/serial/by-id/" to see if everything truly worked.
+Press RESET and run `ls /dev/serial/by-id/` to see if everything truly worked.
 You should now see a usb-Klipper... device.
 Copy that ID again, you'll be using it when you make your config file.

 *If you see a usb-katapult device, redo the steps for klipper compilation and flashing.*